 In 1977 Rice not only repeated the feat of topping both batting and bowling in the Championship but did the same for the Sunday League.
 The report on the County that summer was quite blunt, `Without Rice, Nottinghamshire cricket would have been a shambles'.

 The 1978 season saw the arrival of Richard Hadlee at Trent Bridge and the start of a fruitful ten-year partnership for the club.
-Rice became captain in July and from 1979 and led by example, with Notts winning the championship in 1981 and the One Day Knockout competition in 1987.
+Rice became captain in July and from 1979 led by example, with Notts winning the championship in 1981 and 'doing the Double' of Championship and One Day Knockout competition in 1987.

 When he retired at the close of 1987 his First-Class batting average for Notts was 44.29, from 17,053 runs and that top score of 246; he also took 268 catches.He took 476 FirstClass wickets at 23.58, with a best return of against Worcestershire.
 In the Sunday League he had the outstanding statistics of 6,265 runs at 42.33 as well as 184 wickets at 22.90.